 Salsa originated in Cuba, which is where a lot of Latin dances and music came from as well.
 It is a mixture of different styles and techniques.
 Its popularity grew exponentially until it became popular even in the US.

-There are plenty of dances you can attempt to learn, but Salsa should be one of your top choices.
+There are plenty of dances you can try to learn, but salsa should be one of your top choices.
 Learning salsa basic steps is a fun and easy way to immerse yourself in Latin music and dance.
-Here are a couple of solid reasons why you need to learn this famous dance.
+Here are some solid reasons you need to learn this famous dance.

-This means that dancing Salsa can help you meet new people.
-If you have a ballroom dance club near you, Salsa is an easy way to get right into dancing and expand your social circle.
+This is why dancing salsa can help you meet new people.
+If you have a ballroom dance club near you, salsa is an easy way to get right into dancing and expand your social circle.

 Exposure to the dance can help people appreciate more about Latin culture through the moves and the music.
 It is a type of dance that came from immigrants and slaves who tried to find a better life when they moved to Latin America.
 Why not take a closer look at the history behind the dance to appreciate it even more?